arunkv7/arunkv7.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am currently a Ph.D. student at Engineering Mechanics Unit, and had submitted my Ph.D. thesis recently.
-I will be defending my thesis very soon.
-I will be joining as a Postdoctoral Fellow at Fluid Dynamics and Turbulence group at TIFR-ICTS (International Centre for Theoretical Sciences).
+Hello, I am Arun Kumar Varanasi and soon will be joining as a Postdoctoral Fellow at Fluid Dynamics and Turbulence group at TIFR-ICTS (International Centre for Theoretical Sciences), Bangalore.

 My research interests are in the areas of Fluid Mechanics and Applied Mathematics.
 Currently, I am interested in the energy transfers and nonlinear interactions in turbulence and geophysical flows as part of my postdoctoral work.
 I am also interested in developing understanding of factors contrbuting to world's oceanic circulation, especially in the idea of biogenic mixing.